To accept cookies from this site, please click the Allow button below.

 Like all Magnum Dynalab products, the MD 806 benefits from particular attention that has been paid to the grounding plane.
 The same unique grounding loop found in many of the company's top-end products is also designed into the MD 806.
 The result is a signal free of impurities that originate with the ground plane.

 With its RCA and balanced analog outputs, the MD 807 will seamlessly integrate into any home audio system.
-The unit also comes equipped with optical and RCA digital outputs for use with an external DAC.
+The unit also comes equipped with optical and RCA digital outputs, for use with an external DAC.

 In developing its new line of Internet Media Tuners, Magnum Dynalab considered its many years in the FM tuner business.
 And with the introduction of various new technologies, including satellite radio and HD Radio, the company has taken a cautious approach to distributed audio.
 For years, Magnum Dynalab exclusively built terrestrial FM tuners, despite the myriad of alternatives being developed.
-But as the company's reputation for quality in FM developed, it also continued to experiment in our design lab.
+But as the company's reputation for quality in FM developed, it also continued to experiment in the design lab.

 It wasn't until 2004 that Magnum Dynalab took the first step towards embracing the various digital audio broadcasts permeating the industry.
 First with the World Source Platform in the MD 109, and later with the launch of its line of XM Satellite Radio Tuners, Magnum Dynalab developed expertise in D-to-A technology and was finally happy with the resultant signal and sound which it was able to achieve.
 This development led the company to experiment with other digitally distributed audio broadcasts and ultimately to a medium that offers the greatest potential for music lovers – the Internet.
 The result is the company's new line of Internet Media Tuners.